What is Functional Diagnostic Medicine?

 What is Integrative Medicine?

-Integrative medicine is a system of medical care that treats the whole person.
-It is care that is centered on the patient’s needs that makes use of the mind, body and spirit connection to promote wellness.
-It values healing as much as curing and affirms the importance of relationship, collaboration and choice in medicine.
-Integrative medicine blends the best of Western conventional approaches and complementary or alternative medicine to develop a diagnostic and therapeutic program.
+Integrative medicine at AIMA of Nashua, PLLC blends the best of modern conventional medicine techniques with time-tested traditional medicine practices.
+We utilize an approach of integrative medical care that is centered on the patient’s needs and treats the individual (as opposed to treating a condition, symptom, or diagnosis).
+Integrative medicine incorporates holistic medicine, which makes use of the mind, body and spirit connection to promote wellness.
+It values healing as much as curing, and it affirms the importance of relationship, collaboration and choice in medicine.

 What to Expect During Your Treatment

-During your first visit, we will work together to determine the nature of the symptoms which brought you in to see me.
-I will complete a thorough, detailed evaluation of your symptoms, past medical and family history, general body systems and lifestyle habits.
-I will also examine your vital signs including pulse and blood pressure.
-A diagnosis will be made, we will discuss your individualized plan of care (including frequency and duration), and you will receive your first treatment.
+During your first visit, we will work together to determine the underlying cause of the concern which brought you in to see me.
+I will complete a comprehensive and detailed evaluation including past medical and family history, vital signs, general body systems and lifestyle habits.

 - Sleep hygiene education

 As a general guideline, we will know if acupuncture is going to help you within the first several treatments.
 Many patients experience positive results after their first session.
-The length and course of your treatment will vary depending on your diagnosis and how long you have had the problem.
 A common misconception is that you must “believe” in acupuncture in order for it to work.
 As with Western medicine, acupuncture will work equally with those who believe and those who do not.
 It is interesting to note that acupuncture is widely and effectively used in veterinary medicine, and animals are not able to judge or assess the efficacy of treatment.